Covera Covera

 Do older drivers pay less for car insurance in Phoenix?

 Phoenix seniors who reduce summer driving and report accurate mileage can save 15–25%.
-Heat-related driving reductions are real money if you document them.

 Should Phoenix seniors drop full coverage?

-It depends on your vehicle's value.
-If your car is worth less than 10x your annual collision premium, dropping collision is worth evaluating.
-But keep comprehensive — Arizona's heat, haboobs, and monsoon floods make weather coverage essential in nearly every Arizona city.
+Evaluate collision based on your vehicle's value — if it's worth less than 10x your annual collision premium, dropping it makes sense.
+But always keep comprehensive: Arizona's heat, haboobs, monsoon floods, and wildlife crossings make weather coverage essential for virtually every Arizona driver.

 What's the minimum car insurance required in Phoenix, AZ?

 Arizona requires minimum liability of 25/50/15 — $25,000 per person for bodily injury, $50,000 per accident, and $15,000 for property damage.
-Unlike New York, Arizona is an at-fault state, meaning the at-fault driver's insurance pays for damages.
+Arizona is an at-fault state, meaning the at-fault driver's insurance pays for damages.

 Ready to Find Your Best Rate in Phoenix?

 Takes under 2 minutes.
-Compare quotes from multiple carriers and find the right coverage for your situation and budget.
+Compare quotes from Arizona's top carriers and find the right coverage for your situation and budget.

 Get My Free Phoenix Quote →